morpig/morpig/README.md

 ##

-Other than that, I love travelling and watching concerts!
+Other than that, I love traveling and going to concerts!

 I'm open to talk to anyone!
 Contact me over at [Twitter DM (@morpiggg)](https://twitter.com/morpiggg) or email me at morpig2@gmail.com.

-or, if you know me from elsewhere, please message me on the given platforms!
+or, if you know me from elsewhere, please message me on the respective platforms!